Emergency advice

 1. Reassure the casualty.
 Do not move them and tell them not to move, unless they are in immediate danger.
 Call 999 or 112 for emergency help or ask someone else to call for you.

-2. Steady and support their head, so that their head, neck, and spine are in a straight line to try and prevent further damage.
-To do this, kneel or lie behind their head, resting your elbows on the ground or on your knees to keep your arms steady.
+2. Steady and support their head so that their head, neck, and spine are in a straight line to try and prevent further damage.
+To do this, kneel or lie behind their head while resting your elbows or your knees on the ground to keep steady.
 Hold each side of their head, spreading your fingers so that you do not cover their ears as they need to be able to hear you.
 Support their head in this neutral position.

-3. If there is someone who can help you, ask them to put rolled-up blankets, towels, or clothes on either side of the head while you keep the casualty’s head in the neutral position.
-Continue to support their head until emergency help arrives and can take over, no matter how long it takes for them to come.
+3. If there is someone who can help you, ask them to put rolled-up blankets, towels, or clothes on either side of the head while you keep the casualty’s head and neck in the neutral position.
+Continue to support their head and neck until emergency help arrives and can take over, no matter how long it takes for them to come.

 4. Keep monitoring their breathing and level of response while waiting for help to arrive.